elearningz/it_handbook/3 Course management/Discussion_Boards.md

 # Discussion Boards

-USed to enable discussions with and amoung students Consists of FORUMS and THREADS
+Used to enable discussions with and amoung students Consists of FORUMS and THREADS
 A forum is an area for discussion about a topic, and thread discussions are that forum.
 (i.e., A forum could be Week 1 and on that forum will be threads discussing topics from that week)